playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 ### Angular

-Rather than storing a Boolean when an error occurs, we can store [the error value itself](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) within an `error` object, and display the underlying value when present.
+Rather than storing a Boolean when an error occurs, we can store [the error value itself](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) within an `error` object and display the underlying value when present.

 ```typescript
 class MyErrorHandler implements ErrorHandler {